F1 vs F1b Labradoodles: The Genetics Explained

 - Families with mild or no allergies

-- Those who want a balanced temperament between Lab and Poodle
+- Those who want a balanced temperament (often slightly less prone to separation anxiety than higher-percentage Poodle crosses)

 - Buyers who are comfortable with coat variability